 We are an interdisciplinary research team of social psychologists, neuropsychologists and psychophysiologists.
 We work on topics related to collective narcissism, prejudice and intergroup conflicts, as well as other issues associated with intergroup relations.
 Our mission is to apply psychological insights to real-world problems, such as intergroup conflicts, intergroup exclusion or political radicalization.See all

-New article published in Advances in Political Psychology
+New article published in Journal of Personality and Social Psychology

 Dr Agnieszka Golec de Zavala